BeinuoYang/Awesome-LLM4Opt/README.md

 - This study explores collaboration in Multi-Agent Systems (MASs), proposing a framework categorizing actors, types, structures, strategies, and coordination protocols.
 It reviews methodologies to enhance MASs for real-world applications in 5G/6G, Industry 5.0, question answering, and social contexts, identifying key insights, challenges, and research directions toward artificial collective intelligence.

+**[2024/02/11] Large Language Model based Multi-Agents: A Survey of Progress and Challenges, IJCAI 2024.** [[paper]](https://arxiv.org/abs/2402.01680)[[official code]](https://github.com/taichengguo/LLM_MultiAgents_Survey_Papers)

+- This survey is presented to offer an in-depth discussion on the essential aspects and challenges of LLM-based multi-agent (LLM-MA) systems, and provides readers with an in-depth understanding of the domains and settings where LLM-MA systems operate or simulate; the profiling and communication methods of these agents; and the means by which these agents develop their skills.

 **[2024/02/11] AutoGen: Enabling Next-Gen LLM Applications via Multi-Agent Conversation, ICLR 2024.** [[paper]](https://openreview.net/forum?id=tEAF9LBdgu)[[official code]](https://github.com/ag2ai/ag2)

 - AutoGen is an open-source framework that allows developers to build LLM applications using multiple conversable agents and conversation programming.
 Experiments show benefits on diverse domains.